 Airside Terminal, after security, directly after the screening checkpoint

 This 1100 square-foot lounge offers work stations, couches, easy chairs, magazines, light snacks and beverages.

-Airside Terminal, airside, mezzanine level, take escalator up from the AIRMALL
+Airside Terminal, after security, mezzanine level, take escalator up from the AIRMALL

 Hours: 05:00-20:30 Mon-Fri, 05:30-18:00 Sat, 05:30-20:30 Sun

-Travelling with children is easy in Concourse C. There is a Kidsport play area for young children, an exhibit commemorating Mister Rogers’ Neighborhood (a long-running children’s television program) and a brand new nursing lounge for mothers to breastfeed, pump, or change diapers.
+Travelling with children is easy in Concourse C. There is a Kidsport play area for young children, an exhibit commemorating Mister Rogers’ Neighborhood (a long-running children’s television program) and a brand new nursing lounge for mothers to breastfeed, pump or change nappies.

 Rental counters are located on the baggage claim level of the landside terminal.
-From there it is a short walk to pick up a rental car on the lower level of the airport’s parking garage.
+From there it's a short walk to pick up a rental car on the lower level of the airport’s parking garage.

-Landside Terminal, landside, baggage claim level, centre of the floor
+Landside Terminal, before security, baggage claim level, centre of the floor

 for access to departure times, security waiting times, Airport Wi-Fis, lounge access and more Pittsburgh International Airport